frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/employee-other-income.md

 # Employee Other Income

-**Employee Other Income is a document to declare other incomes of an employee from different sources.**
+**Employee Other Income is a document to declare other income of an employee from different sources.**

 Other income of an employee is also important to calculate the income tax liability of an employee.
 In ERPNext, an employee can declare their other income using this document.